 For decades, bandanas have been an important symbol in the fight for queer sexual liberation.
 At a time when queer men couldn’t openly express or pursue their sexual preferences, the gay bandana code was useful in providing a safe manner for gay men to interact.

 In this article, we will discuss what the gay bandana code is and give you tips to master the hanky code in minutes.

 What is the gay bandana code?

-Master your gay bandana (hanky) codes in 5 minutes
+Master your gay bandana (hanky) code in 5 minutes.

 · Understand the important history of the gay bandana code

 The origin of the hanky bandanas goes back to the 70s and 80s when gay men used secret codes and language to communicate with other gays.